maideyildiz/expense/README.md

-# ExpenseTracker
+# Expense

-ExpenseTracker is a versatile expense tracking application currently focused on its API component.
+Expense is a versatile expense tracking application currently focused on its API component.
 The goal is to expand its functionalities to include a frontend for both mobile (iOS/Android) and desktop platforms.
 The application will support image recognition for receipts and voice input for recording expenses.

 ## Features